-We met with Tom Shimmens, Senior Vice President, Mortgage Lending, to get some important questions answered about this milestone.
+We spoke with our Mortgage Lending team to get some important questions answered about this milestone.

 What are the advantages of buying a home instead of renting one?

 A very important advantage is that the interest you pay on your home may be tax-deductible - that's huge.
 And the pride that comes with owning a home.
 Homeownership is a major milestone and a very important accomplishment.
 You'll also build equity when you buy a home.
 When you rent, you're not building equity, you're just paying someone's payment for them.

 How does a first-time homebuyer know how much home they can afford?

 As a first-time homebuyer, you should always come in and talk to a loan officer.
 This will allow us to talk through your options one-on-one, fill out an application, determine your income, and run a credit report to understand what other outstanding obligations exist.
 This will ensure you're looking in the right price range from the very beginning.
 If you go out and start looking for a home before knowing what actually makes sense in your budget, chances are you'll fall in love with a house outside of your price range.
 So, getting prequalified is the best way to understand how much home you can afford, start the process, and find out your qualified loan range.